mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 sa-token-demo-token-28rqk   kubernetes.io/service-account-token   3      5s
 ```

-No longer do we have service account token secrets created by default in Kubernetes v1.24.
-This has an effect on
+We no longer have service account token secrets created by default in Kubernetes v1.24.
+This has an effect on scalabilty
-scalabilty as well as security because this reduces the number of resources in the API server (a mostly redundant secret
+as well as security because this reduces the number of resources in the API server (a mostly redundant secret per
-per service account), as well as reducing the load produced by the token controller running in the
+service account), and reduces the load produced by the token controller running in the `kube-controller-manager`
-`kube-controller-manager` now not needing to generate these tokens.
+because it doesn't need to generate these tokens.

 ## How does this affect you?